 Additionally there are laws and regulations regarding cryptocurrency taxation can change, and can vary depending on your location.
 It is your duty to ensure that you are in compliance with all applicable laws and regulations.

 In short the cryptocurrency is considered property in taxation purposes for tax purposes in the United States, and transactions that involve cryptocurrency could result in the loss or gain of capital and also income tax.
 It is important to consult with an expert in taxation and remain current with laws and regulations to ensure that you are in compliance.

-The information contained in this report is intended for informational purposes only and is not intended to be legal, financial or tax advice.
-The information provided in this report might not be suitable for all people or situations.
-Regulations, laws and policies surrounding cryptocurrency taxes are subject to change and could differ depending on where you are.
-It is your responsibility to ensure compliance with all relevant laws and rules.
-This report is not a substitute for professional financial or legal advice.
-You should seek advice from an experienced lawyer or financial advisor prior to taking any tax-related decisions.
+The information provided in this report is intended for informational purposes only and is not intended as legal, financial or tax advice.
+The information provided in this report is not appropriate for all people or scenarios.
+The laws and regulations governing cryptocurrency taxation can change, and could vary depending on your location.
+It is your responsibility to make sure you comply with the applicable laws and regulations.
+This document is not a substitute for expert financial or legal advice.
+You should seek advice from a qualified attorney or financial advisor prior to making any decision regarding your tax situation.